fasiha/fasiha.github.io/post/galef-calibration/index.md

 print(binomrv.ppf([0.05, 0.25, 0.75, 0.95], 4, .55))
 # [1, 2, 3, 4]
 ```
-and see that the standard binomial distribution's machinery just returns integers for the percent point function ([`ppf`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.binom.html), the inverse of the cumulative distribution function (CDF), i.e., percentiles).
+and see that the standard binomial distribution’s machinery just returns integers for the percent point function ([`ppf`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.binom.html), the inverse of the cumulative distribution function (CDF), i.e., percentiles).

 Plotting these as confidence intervals is unappealing because these can *collapse* the bounds of confidence intervals in an unpleasant way.
 Consider this:
 ```py
 print(binomrv.ppf([0.05, 0.25, 0.75, 0.95], 14, .95))
 # [12, 13, 14, 14]
 ```
 My friend Aubrey got correct all `k=14` of `n=14` questions she marked as 95% (`p=.95`), and Scipy can just give me the same number (14) for the seventy-fifth *and* ninety-fifth percentiles (these are the tops of the 50-percentile confidence interval and the 90-percentile confidence interval respectively).
 Is she closer to the fifty-percentile confidence interval or the nintety-percentile?
-This won't tell us.
+This won’t tell us.

-So while the ordinary binomial distribution can certainly give us some confidence intervals, it'd be nice if we could find a *continuous* extension of the binomial distribution to help give us more aesthetically-pleasing confidence intervals.
+So while the ordinary binomial distribution can certainly give us some confidence intervals, it’d be nice if we could find a *continuous* extension of the binomial distribution to help give us more aesthetically-pleasing confidence intervals.

-There's this R package called [`cbinom`](https://rdrr.io/cran/cbinom/man/cbinom.html) that implements a [2013 paper](https://arxiv.org/abs/1303.5990) by Andreii Ilienko, but I didn't like how that construction results in a probability mass function (PMF) that's shifted from the ordinary binomial.
+There’s this R package called [`cbinom`](https://rdrr.io/cran/cbinom/man/cbinom.html) that implements a [2013 paper](https://arxiv.org/abs/1303.5990) by Andreii Ilienko, but I didn’t like how that construction results in a probability mass function (PMF) that’s shifted from the ordinary binomial.

 So I managed to construct my own continuous extension to the binomial distribution 😇 and it leverages the wonderful [mpmath](https://mpmath.org) library because I did not want to do any Real Math—quadrature integration for life!
-The details are in [`confidenceIntervals.py`](./math/confidenceIntervals.py), but here's the gist of it.
+The details are in [`confidenceIntervals.py`](./math/confidenceIntervals.py), but here’s the gist of it.

 The standard binomial PMF can readily be extended to fractional `k`, up to a normalization factor, which we compute via numerical integration.
 So you still need a fixed integer `n >= 1` and fixed `0 <= p <= 1`, but now `k` is allowed to be real and `0 <= k <= n + 1`.
-Here's some example probability mass functions:
+Here’s some example probability mass functions:

 ![Examples of continuous binominal distribution density](./continuous_binomial_pmf.svg)

-With the probability mass function readily implemented, we can compute the confidence intervals using mpmath's support for numerical quadrature integration and root finding.
-It's about as brute-force an approach as imaginable so there's no point in going on about it 🙃.
+With the probability mass function readily implemented, we can compute the confidence intervals using mpmath’s support for numerical quadrature integration and root finding.
+It’s about as brute-force an approach as imaginable so there’s no point in going on about it 🙃.

-Then, since of course we don't want to be integrating things in JavaScript, I generate a bunch of relevant confidence intervals for the `p`, `n` and `k` values that are in our app, save them to JSON, and that's what the app uses.
+Then, since of course we don’t want to be integrating things in JavaScript, I generate a bunch of relevant confidence intervals for the `p`, `n` and `k` values that are in our app, save them to JSON, and that’s what the app uses.

 ## Appendix: ObservableHQ Plot